Of Marriage, Love and Accountability – Do You Have to Choose? (Easter Reflections)

 1. When He walked on earth, Jesus was always clarifying who He was, who God was, in contrast to who people thought He was.

-2. He was clear that those who said they followed God while their actions, way of life, and fruit told otherwise were not walking in the truth.
+2. He was clear that those who said they followed God while their actions, way of life, and fruit told otherwise were not actually walking in the truth.

 - Belonging does not mean there is no longer consequence, boundaries, expectations, or standards: The invitation to belong is also an invitation to walk in the way of love.
 (Because we are loved, we bear good fruit.)

 - To say that everyone is invited and has a seat at God’s table is accurate.
 To say everyone is accountable to the standard of belonging, which is love is also accurate.
 We don’t earn Love.
-And we don’t trounce love without receiving correction.
+And we don’t trounce love without correction.
 Or accountability.

 - We are all welcome to God’s table, but it doesn’t mean we disrupt (cause harm) and everything carries on like we just didn’t.